Lincoln City F.C.: History

 Football in the city of Lincoln had been prominent since the 1860s although not strictly connected to the modern day club.
 After the disbanding of Lincoln Rovers (formerly Lincoln Recreation) in 1884, Lincoln City FC was formed as an amateur football association, and the first game Lincoln played was an emphatic 9–1 victory over local rivals Sleaford, on 4 October 1884.
 Originally they played at the John O'Gaunts ground, provided by wealthy local brewer Robert Dawber.

 Lincoln turned professional in the 1891–92 season, and soon helped to form what was then the Second Division in 1892–93 season, as an increasing number of clubs wished to join the Football League.
 Their first game in the Football League was a 4–2 away defeat to Sheffield United on 3 September 1892.
 Their first home game was also against Sheffield United, this time, however, Lincoln won 1–0.
 Due to Dawber's death in 1895, Lincoln moved from the John O'Gaunts Ground to Sincil Bank.
+On 2 September 1899, Lincoln became only the third club to be represented by a Black player in an English Football League game when John Walker made his debut for them in a home game against Middlesbrough.